Kthyeon/FINE_official/README.md

-# Winning Ticket in Noisy Image Classification
+# FINE Samples for Learning with Noisy Labels
-This repository is the official implementation of "FINE: Filtering Noisy Labels via their Eigenvectors" paper.
+This repository is the official implementation of "FINE Samples for Learning with Noisy Labels" paper.

 ## Reference Codes
 We refer to some official implementation codes